frederic-perez/AmE-dictionary/data/idioms.md

 __status quo__ :two::hammer::mega: /kwoʊ/
 __stave off__ :two::hammer:
 __stay afloat__
-__stay in character__ To continue exhibiting the traits and characteristics assigned to the character that one plays. _As part of his method acting, he remained in character for the full nine months of shooting._
+__stay in character__ :two: To continue exhibiting the traits and characteristics assigned to the character that one plays. _As part of his method acting, he remained in character for the full nine months of shooting._
 __stay put__ :nine: To not move or leave; to remain in same location or position.
 To remain in a fixed or established position. _Syn_ stay, stick, stay around _Gilbert, Fultz among top playets who stayed put._ _I want you kids to stay put while I go into the store, OK?_ _And you stayed put for all these years?
 I would have thought you’d find a different career by now._
 __stay strong__ :two::hammer:
 __stay tuned__ :two::hammer: